ravimahato21/RAG-ChatBot/README.md

 My work included:

-building the chatbot interface using Streamlit
+- Building the chatbot interface using Streamlit

-loading and processing uploaded documents
+- Loading and processing uploaded documents

-splitting text into smaller chunks
+- Splitting text into smaller chunks

-creating embeddings from the document content
+- Creating embeddings from the document content

-storing and searching embeddings
+- Storing and searching embeddings

-retrieving relevant information based on user questions
+- Retrieving relevant information based on user questions

-connecting the retrieved content with an LLM
+- Connecting the retrieved content with an LLM

-managing the API key securely using environment variables
+- Managing the API key securely using environment variables

-testing the chatbot with different questions
+- Testing the chatbot with different questions

 This project helped me understand how AI applications can use external data to provide more accurate and relevant answers.